sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_NeuralNetworksTheory.md

 - these weights are shared for the various RNN layers across the sequence

 Note that you can interpret a recurrent network equivalently like being formed by different layers on each element of the sequence (but with shared weights) or like a single, evolving, layer that calls itself recursively.
+Note also the similarities with convolutional networks: there we have a filter than convolves along the image, keeping the weigths constant across the convolution, here we have a recurrent network that also "filter" the whole sequence and learn some shared weigths.

 To implement a recurrent neural network we can adapt our code above to include the state: